 Firstly, note that wireshark is a very powerful open-source network analyzer (once known as ethereal).
 It can be downloaded free for most platforms and runs using the X-windows windowing system (that works on Linux [default], Mac [standard but optional] and [with some effort] Windows).

-Turn on packet capture and then load the page with the stream you want.
+Turn on packet capture in Wireshark and then using your browser on the same computer load the page with the stream you want.

 This should return an HTTP GET statement of the probable form: